MaxMLang/mywebsite/content/_index.md

-The website is built with a simple Hugo Theme.
-The reason is, that I would like to improve my R Blogdown Skills by keeping this website up to date.
+The website is built with a simple Hugo Theme, because I would like to improve my R Blogdown Skills by keeping this website up to date.